leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 10. Real time example of how writing helps in thinking better
 11. By someone who appears to be just squatting on the site till 2020 as part of a half finished school project.
 I suppose I could have offered to buy him out but I don't think my name is worth that much...
 12. It took a few tries to link the custom domain to the blog, and none of the tutorials online seemed to have the same settings that I had
 13. There's this set of principles I read somwhere before by a guy who talks about a list of things everyone should know how to do, and setting up a website and custom domain is one of them.
-I can't recall who or where I saw it, which is unfortunate as there were other interesting remarks on that list
+I can't recall who or where I saw it, which is unfortunate as there were other interesting remarks on that list, but it's stuck with me as something worth learning about.
 14. I originally wanted to discuss Paul's writing in detail, but couldn't find a way to insert it into the article.
 Some quotes I found interesting:
 > When I give a draft of an essay to friends, there are two things I want to know: which parts bore them, and which seem unconvincing.
 The boring bits can usually be fixed by cutting.

 > The sort of writing that attempts to persuade may be a valid (or at least inevitable) form, but it's historically inaccurate to call it an essay.
 An essay is something else. \[...\] An essay is something you write to try to figure something out.
 Figure out what?
 You don't know yet.
 And so you can't begin with a thesis, because you don't have one, and may never have one.

 I'm not as sure about this.
-You're still trying to make a point in your writing
+You're still trying to make a point in your writing.
+Might be semantics though.

 > Why not just sit and think?
 Well, there precisely is Montaigne's great discovery.
 Expressing ideas helps to form them.
 Indeed, helps is far too weak a word.
 Most of what ends up in my essays I only thought of when I sat down to write them.
 That's why I write them.

-Nice to see agreement here with what I discussed about
+Nice to see agreement here with what I discussed above

 > An essay you publish ought to tell the reader something he didn't already know.